konnov/protocols-made-fun/_posts/2025-03-23-debug-as-code-generation.md

 ---
 layout: post
 title: "Specification debugging as code generation"
-date: 2026-03-21
+date: 2026-03-23
 author: Igor Konnov
 categories: testing model-checking
-tlaplus: true
+tlaplus: false
-math: true
+math: false
-shell: true
+shell: false
-python: true
+python: false
-hidden: true
+hidden: false
 feed: true
 ---

 **Author:** [Igor Konnov][]

-**Date:** March 21, 2026
+**Date:** March 23, 2026

-This is a short story about another useful application of Codex and Claude Code in the middle of a testing project.
+This is an anecode about another useful application of Codex and Claude Code in the middle of a testing project.
 It is another example of using LLMs to make distributed systems easier to test and debug, instead of generating piles of slop.